 Any party with an interest in the will can raise a motion for determination of venue, but there is a time limit within which they may do so.
 Any questions as to the correct venue must be raised within the first three (3) months of the court issuing the letters of administration or “letters testamentary” to the estate’s executor.
 After this point the issue of venue is considered to be waived and the probate will proceed in the county in which it was originally filed.Beginning Probate

 A probate proceeding is considered commenced once someone properly “offers” the will for probate with a superior clerk of court.
 Offering a will to probate has different requirements depending on the manner in which the will was executed.
 For an attested, written will, it typically means bringing the required witnesses who can swear as to the veracity of the document and otherwise proving it as valid to the clerk of court’s satisfaction.
 Alternatively, probate can also be triggered by applying for letters of administration.
 Letters of administration and letters testamentary are issued by the clerk of superior court and grant the applicant or the named executor the authority to carry out all responsibilities necessary to fulfill the deceased’s wishes per their will.

 If you and your loved ones are facing admitting a will to probate, it is important to speak with an estate law attorney to guide you through the often complicated and arduous process.
 Contact Arnold & Smith, PLLC today for a consultation with one of our estate law attorneys.
-We handle a wide variety of civil and criminal defense matters for clients throughout the Charlotte, Mooresville, and Monroe regions, including family law and divorce, estate law, personal injury and bankruptcy.
+We handle a wide variety of civil and criminal defense matters for clients throughout the Charlotte, Mooresville, and Monroe regions, including family law and divorce, estate law and personal injury.